antonkatz/hin.js/README.md

 > Default (if unset) → `sync` and `async` layers in the order that they are defined.

 Default values are evaluated first.
 Then sync() and async() layers run as a result of setting the value.
-If a getter is called when no value is set, and the default value is used, all the layers are executed before the (default) value is returned. **The most recently set value is cached and returned on read**.
+If a getter is called when no value is set, and the default value is used, all the layers are executed before the value is returned.
+Layer return values are chained: each layer receives the previous layer's returned value when it is not `undefined` (otherwise it receives the prior input unchanged).
+For stateful properties, the last non-`undefined` returned value becomes the stored state. **The most recently stored value is cached and returned on read**.

 ```js
 import { group, state } from "hin.js"